 Isn’t autumn the best?!

-If you want a crust, use the topping from my keto blackberry cobbler and divide it evenly between the 12 muffin cups and press it in.
-No need to parbake – it’ll bake with the cheesecake.
+If you’d like a crust, the topping from my keto pumpkin cheesecake bars works great here.
+Just divide it between the 12 muffin cups and press it in before adding the batter.
+No parbaking needed, it’ll bake right along with the cheesecake.

 Mix together the cream cheese and eggs until smooth and creamy.